Man0fCulture/Create-a-server-minecraft-in-the-cloud-with-Oracle-Cloud/README.md

 `ssh opc@"The ip of your VM" -i (the Key of your VM)`

+You will install the update of your image

+`sudo yum update`

+And now leave it alone

 ## Step: 3 Send a file to your VM

 You will download the Minecraft server.jar